 Zoning EnforcementRowan County Enforcement Officer, Ryan Mickey is responsible for all zoning complaints and codes enforcement.
 All zoning issues are complaint driven, so without a complaint filed, your concerns may not be known to the Planning and Development Department.

-To file a complaint, Please contact 704-216-8588 or complete a complaint form or minimum housing standards petition and submit to the Planning and Development Department.
+To file a complaint, please contact 704-216-8588 or complete a Complaint Form (PDF) or Minimum Housing Standards Petition (PDF) and submit to the Planning and Development Department.

 Getting a New Address

-Rowan County adopted an Addressing Ordinance to ensure that efficient police, fire and emergency service is provided to the citizens of Rowan County.
+Rowan County adopted an Addressing Ordinance (PDF) to ensure that efficient police, fire and emergency services are provided to the citizens of Rowan County.
 This ordinance requires all new homes to be assigned numbers by the Planning and Development Department staff in according with accepted procedures.
-Planning staff will issue an address at the time a zoning permit is pulled.
+Planning staff will issue an address at the time a zoning permit is applied for.

 To ensure your address is as accurate as possible please prepare a site plan with the location of your home and driveway access.
 You may use our template for basic site plan for assistance.

 - Family Manufactured Home Park Application (PDF)